dorta/dorta/README.md

 I'm Diego, a full-time system & application engineer at NXP Semiconductors.

-- ⚡ Fun fact: my personality ranges from being overly patient to somewhere on the autism spectrum, and I'm also inspired by true events on movie screens.
+- ⚡ Fun fact:
+ - My personality ranges from being overly patient to somewhere on the autism spectrum;
+ - Atheist, cooking guy, smoker, and inspired by true events on movie screens.